Tag Archive for: Paul Aspelin REALTOR®

 Moving to the Redlands area of Grand Junction

 I have out-of-state clients who are considering moving to the Redlands area of Grand Junction.
-I shared with them the many attributes about this region of Grand Junction.
-I figure more people moving to Grand Junction, Colorado might be interested in learning what I shared after listening to my clients list of “must-haves”.
+So, I shared with them the many attributes about this region of Grand Junction.
+The way I see it, I figure more people moving to Grand Junction, Colorado might be interested in learning what I shared after listening to my clients list of “must-haves”.

 When I have clients coming to Grand Junction from out of town, I like to meet in person and give them a tour.
 We usually only have a couple of hours because they are busy scouting out everything this fantastic community has to offer.